 Initial Comments:

-Based on the findings of an onsite unannounced complaint investigation completed May 1, 2024, Ara Dialysis Unit At Ohio Valley Hospital LLC was found to have the following standard level deficiencies that were determined to be in substantial compliance with the following requirements of 42 CFR, Part 494, Subparts A, B, C, and D, Conditions for Coverage of Suppliers of End-Stage Renal Disease (ESRD) Services.
+Based on an unannounced onsite Medicare recertification survey completed on 12/06/24, ARA Dialysis Unit at Ohio Valley Hospital was found to be in compliance with the requirements of 42 CFR, Part 494.62, Subpart B, Conditions for Coverage of Suppliers of End-Stage Renal Disease (ESRD) Services - Emergency Preparedness.

 Plan of Correction: